 In order to promote social harmony and inter-religious understanding, Interfaith Philadelphia equips individuals and communities for interfaith engagement, builds collaborative relationships, and stands in solidarity with our diverse neighbors.

-Since our founding in 2004, Interfaith Philadelphia has challenged the region's citizens to dare to understand one another.
+Since our founding in 2004, Interfaith Philadelphia has challenged the region's residents to dare to understand one another.
 Our bold vision is to have our region reflect the vibrancy of a religiously diverse democracy, one in which all people are valued, distinctive traditions are welcomed, and people of diverse backgrounds collaborate to shape a just and compassionate society.

 With a focus on long term, enduring impact, all of our initiatives incorporate the following critical components:

 We provide individuals with interfaith experiences, skills and knowledge that will increase understanding and improve attitudes.
 We help people embrace our region’s rich religious diversity and enhance their comfortable engagement across difference.
 We serve to be a point of entry for those curious to learn about different faiths and traditions, including those who orient around religion differently - from orthodox or evangelical, to secular or atheist.
 The skills we teach are transferable: Developing genuine curiosity can extend to ways we engage others in political and social discourse as well.
 We are committed to being the region’s expert resource for programming in diverse settings on the subject of interfaith understanding.

 Build Authentic Relationships of Mutual Trust and Solidarity